 From Genesis to Revelations, God’s word is inspired and written for all people.
 From the beginning this has been God’s day of rest.
 Why not we who have accepted his atoning sacrifice on Calvary also accept the seventh day as God’s eternal day of rest

-Read more articles by Lori Godfrey or search for articles on the same topic or others.
+Read more articles by Lori Godfrey or search for other articles by topic below.